DaVinci Resolve vs. Premiere Pro: 2024 Winner Revealed!

 Premiere Pro was one of the first non-linear editing systems.
 It used to be available for macOS alone, but now you can find a compatible version for pretty much any operating system you want.

-This software came out in 2004 and was developed by Da Vinci Systems.
+Coming to DaVinci Resolve, this software came out in 2004 and was developed by Da Vinci Systems.
 In 2009 BlackMagic Design acquired DaVinci Resolve.
 Over the years Blackmagic has worked hard on taking DaVinci Resolve from a color grading program to something great.

-Currently BlackMagic offers its users the ability to choose from two versions a free Davinci Resolve software version that has no watermark with limited but great tools and a paid program with a huge arsenal of tools and features.
+Currently BlackMagic offers its users the ability to choose from two versions: a free Davinci Resolve software version that has no watermark with limited but great tools and a paid program with a huge arsenal of tools and features.
 The former is known as DaVinci Resolve and the latter DaVinci Resolve Studio.

-Premiere Pro vs. DaVinci Resolve: Usability and User Interface
+Usability and User Interface

 Both tools have a learning curve, but Adobe Premiere Pro has been around longer and is easier to grasp.
 It employs traditional layers like most editing softwares on the market.
 DVR’s Fusion or Color section of the program employs nodes, which can be intimidating to new users.